sohaamir/neuro_resources/README.md

 - [BrainBox](https://brainbox.pasteur.fr/) A platform for real-time collaboration in neuroimaging allowing you to visualise, segment and annotate collaboratively any brain MRI dataset available online.
 - [Cognitive Atlas](https://www.cognitiveatlas.org/) 'A collaborative knowledge base characterizing the state of current thought in Cognitive Science'.
 It covers four main themes: concepts, tasks, disorders and theroies in neuroscience, which are linked together through formal definitions.
 Ran by Russ Poldrack, Stanford.
 - [Neurotorium Brain Atlas](https://neurotorium.org/tool/brain-atlas/) A 3-D interactive brain atlas which describes the function of different brain regions, with references.
-- [Brain Catalogue](https://braincatalogue.org/) An online catalogue of brains across many species
+- [Brain Catalogue](https://braincatalogue.org/) An online catalogue of brains across many species.
+- [Allison Horst](https://allisonhorst.com/) Artwork for various R-related themes and concepts.